 Construction Information

 Construction for the interim repair work was completed in late May 2023.
-Long-term protection work began in October 2023 and will conclude in spring 2024.
+Long-term protection work began in October 2023 and concluded in June 2024.

 Progress Updates